cogu/cutil/README.md

 Platform-independent (byte) serialization and deserialization routines for integers.

+There is an option to build platform-dependent versions which can yield faster runtimes.

 ### sha256 (Third Party)

 SHA-256 calculation routine.
 I have adapted the unit tests for CuTest.